CommonGateway/CoreBundle/docs/classes/Service/InstallationService.md

 # CommonGateway\CoreBundle\Service\InstallationService

-The installation service handled the installation of plugins (bundles) and is based on composer and packadgist.
+The installation service handled the installation of plugins (bundles) and is based on composer and packagist.